-Note in the example above that for the delete action, there is no corresponding source document after it since deletes only require the ID of the document to be deleted.
+The example above shows that for deletions, there is no corresponding source document because deletions require the \id of the document only.

 The Bulk API does not fail due to failures in one of the actions.
 If a single action fails for whatever reason, it will continue to process the remainder of the actions after it.
 When the bulk API returns, it will provide a status for each action (in the same order it was sent in) so that you can check if a specific action failed or not.